sjwaight/samplefunc01/README.md

 Debug locally (or in a Codespace) by renaming the sample.local.settings.json file to local.setting.json and then setting the values for a least-privilege account to access the target S3 bucket (read-only is fine).

+Note: you can set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as environment variables (or use other AWS credential approaches).
+If you're using a Codespace you can set them as [Codespace Secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).

 While they are included in this repository as references, and should be installed when you start VS Code or a Codespace, this solutions relies on:

 - .NET 6 SDK